durw4rd/idfa-ticket-manager/README.md

 ## Features

+- Google OAuth authentication with email whitelist
 - Upload single or multi-page PDF tickets
 - AI-powered extraction of ticket information (movie title, date, time, location)
 - Automatic grouping of multiple tickets for the same screening
-- Quick access to QR codes for entry
+- Quick access to QR codes with fullscreen mode for easy scanning
-- Google OAuth authentication with email whitelist
+- AI-powered automatic detection of a link to the movie details page on the main IDFA website
+- Directions to screening venues via Google Maps
-- Organized screening overview
+- Venue-specific background styling for screening cards
+- Date-based styling (highlights today's screenings, dims past screenings)

 ## Prerequisites